Breakthrough/PySceneDetect/README.md

 In general, use `detect-threshold` mode if you want to detect scene boundaries using fades/cuts in/out to black.
 If the video uses a lot of fast cuts between content, and has no well-defined scene boundaries, you should use the `detect-content` mode.
 Once you know what detection mode to use, you can try the parameters recommended below, or generate a statistics file (using the `-s` / `--statsfile` flag) in order to determine the correct paramters - specifically, the proper threshold value.

 Note that PySceneDetect is currently in beta; see Current Features & Roadmap below for details.
-For help or other issues, you can contact me on [my website](http://www.bcastell.com/about/), or we can chat in #pyscenedetect on Freenode.
-Feel free to submit any bugs or feature requests to [the Issue Tracker](https://github.com/Breakthrough/PySceneDetect/issues) here on Github.
+For help or other issues, you can join [the official PySceneDetect Discord Server](https://discord.gg/H83HbJngk7), submit an issue/bug report [here on Github](https://github.com/Breakthrough/PySceneDetect/issues), or contact me via [my website](http://www.bcastell.com/about/).

 Usage